 The Gifts Teachers Want

 Also, I know it is a shock, but education is not a lucrative profession.
 Starbucks is a treat.
 A dinner out is a reward.
-An Amazon gift card allows me to get something for myself I can not afford get OR a special activity for the classroom that isn’t funded by the school.
+An Amazon gift card allows me to get something for myself I can not afford to get OR a particular activity for the classroom that isn’t funded by the school.
+Yep, Gifts Teachers Want is gift cards.

 Here is a small list of things every teacher would LOVE to get: